cma129/claudiaAhnProject5/README.md

 ## To-Do's
 Some things I'd love to include to improve my app:
-- use of Firebase to store user's selection data
+- use of Express.js to store user's selection data
 - log-in option to store each user's selection data
 - finding another API that I can use to provide more beer options
 - hyperlinks to The Beer Store or LCBO for users to purchase picked beers (The current API's beers are not sold on The Beer Store or LCBO.)
 - hiding 'check my selection' button when the screen is showing the selection section
+- option to show similar beers without complicating the UI or UX